Skip to content

 Cryptographic signing is the right choice when: - Your repository enforces "Require signed commits" - Compliance requires tamper-evident agent authorship records - You are running an agent with broad write access to production branches

-Metadata annotation alone is sufficient when: - You need session traceability for debugging but not compliance - Signing infrastructure is not yet in place - The agent works in a staging or feature branch environment with a human review gate before merge
+Metadata annotation alone is enough when: - You need session traceability for debugging but not compliance - Signing infrastructure is not yet in place - The agent works in a staging or feature branch environment with a human review gate before merge

 Example